xmartlabs/xmartlabs.github.io/_posts/2020-05-12-Android-Nav-Component.md

     <img src="/images/android_navigation_blog_part_one/jetpack_hero.svg" alt="">
   </div>
   <div markdown="1">
-I will now talk about one of the most important points of this library.
-The integration between this and the other [Android Architecture Components](https://developer.android.com/topic/libraries/architecture).
+I will now talk about one of the most important points of this library, its integration with other [Android Architecture Components](https://developer.android.com/topic/libraries/architecture).
 As you may know, some years ago Google released the Android Architecture Components, a collection of libraries that help you design robust, testable, and maintainable apps.
 In this post I will not dive into them, but there are some of these components that are very important in all new Android Applications, such as the [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel).
 In my opinion, if you combine all the Android Architecture Components they always work like a charm, and this one is not the exception.